 The Noida authority on July 2, 2019, with an aim to discourage people from using plastic bags has decided to start a ‘say no to plastic’ campaign by distributing cloth bags, beginning July 4, 2019.

+To spread awareness about how hazardous the use of plastic products has become to the environment, the authority under the campaign will start the distribution of cloth bags to vendors, traders and individual residents.
 “Our motive is to make Noida a no-plastic city, where people completely stop depending upon plastic bags.
 We want to enforce the plastic ban effectively with the help of residents, social groups, corporate houses and other interested individuals.
-We want to make Noida a sustainable city, where we do not cause any harm to ecology,” Alok Tandon, authority CEO, said.
+We want to make Noida a sustainable city, where we do not cause any harm to ecology,”

+To encourage the general public to use only cloth bags, the authority said Lalit Thukral from Mod Print, Rakesh Batla from Radiant Exports and Pramila Khanna from Khanna Associates, among others, have come forward to join the campaign.
 “If we use plastic bags to carry vegetables and other items, it finally reaches the landfill, drains or other vacant spaces, thereby causing ecological problems.
 If we are able to completely do away with plastic bags, the problem of choked drains, which is very common in Noida, can also be resolved to a large extent,”

 , was amended and an ordinance was issued in this regard.
 As per the ordinance, whoever uses in contravention or abets the use in contravention of Section 7

 (of the ordinance) shall be punished, However, the authority has failed to enforce the ban and has not penalised offenders effectively.
 “We will take all required steps to make Noida a plastic-free city,”